brandid/course-maker-pro/theme-documentation-for-developer.md

 ## Install Gulp

 The Gulp version required is 3.9.x.
-If you are running Gulp 4 or later, you can install Gulp 3.9.x in the theme direcgtory.
+If you are running Gulp 4 or later, you can install Gulp 3.9.x in the theme directory.

 ## Clone the Course Maker Pro theme repo.
 [GitHub](https://github.com/brandid/course-maker-pro)